adus/portal-documentation/_documents/access_examples.md

 #### Python Example \#1 - Highways Data, Single Day

 The following sample request for data from the Highways dataset returns CSV formatted data with a 15 minute resolution for the highways with ID values 3 and 54 (I-205 NB, and I-205 NB Washington) for May 11, 2020.
-It then saves that data into a csv file using -o.
+It then saves that data into a CSV file using -o.

 ```
 import requests